-Many professional photographers try and apply the same posing rules to all the women that walk into their studio.
+These curvy boudoir photography ideas will have every woman feeling gorgeous, sexy, and, most importantly—confident.
+Many professional photographers apply the same posing rules to all the women who walk into their studios.
 That’s not a good way to bring out everyone’s best side!

 Photographing from above your stunning model, or above at a tilt, is a great way to capture her curvy beauty.

-Shooting from above allows the subject to lay in a comfortable pose.
+Shooting from above allows the subject to lie in a comfortable pose.
 And it’ll highlight many of her beloved features.
 This pose also flattens out the tummy area and accentuates the bust.

 Another wonderful leg pose is to have your subject sit at the edge of the bed.
-Ask them to pull one leg in and the other leg out, and shoot at leg height.
+Ask them to pull one leg in and the other out and shoot at leg height.

-An important tip for leg poses is to make sure your model points her toes, like a ballerina!
+An important tip for leg poses is to ensure your model points her toes like a ballerina!
 Feet that are flat or bearing weight can appear broken on camera.
-Flat feen can cause legs to seem less lengthy.
+Flat feet can cause legs to seem less lengthy.

 Pointing toes are popular in boudoir photos because they make the model flex her leg muscles.